venturi123/cookiecutter-docker-research/README.md

-# Cookiecutter-Docker-Research: QuickStart Deep Learning Project
+# Cookiecutter-Docker-Research

 Hey there! 👋 Welcome to my Cookiecutter-Docker-Research repo!
 If you've ever found yourself frustrated by trying to run deep learning projects on servers with messy, inconsistent environments, you're not alone.

 Maybe you're still looking for an elegant remote development solution that works out-of-the-box, lets you connect and disconnect freely, and ensures no process is lost.

-Or perhaps you want to package your entire project into a single file once it's done, so you can save it, reproduce it anytime, or share it on GitHub without worrying about endless environment issues.
+Or perhaps you want to package your entire project into a single file once it's done so you can save it, reproduce it anytime, or share it on GitHub without worrying about endless environmental issues.

 Well, you've come to the right place!
-Welcome to the QuickStart Deep Learning project.
 With Docker, PyTorch, and CUDA, you'll be up and running in under ten minutes.

 Let's get started! 💪